sumanstats/rakudo/README.md

-All the images contain Rakudo interpreter along with module manager `zef`, Raku module writing tool [App::Mi6](https://github.com/skaji/mi6) and testing framework `App::Prove6`.
+All the images contain Rakudo compiler along with module manager `zef`, Raku module writing tool [App::Mi6](https://github.com/skaji/mi6) and testing framework `App::Prove6`.
 These images thus can be used for testing Raku modules in Travis-CI or Appveyor or GitHub actions or anywhere container technology is supported.

 It also includes [Pandoc](https://pandoc.org/index.html) for reproducible research.